 - Community-based physicians recruited as full-time, campus-based faculty

-- Physician leaders of off-campus practices owned by Mount Sinai.
+- Physicians at member hospitals and leaders of off-campus practices owned by Mount Sinai.

 Key features of the Practice Track: